Implications for the formation of Oort cloud-like structures and interstellar comets in dense environments: Dynamical evolution of a debris disk in dense environments

 Across all encounter angles, the majority of particles remain within the original disk, with retention rates of $73$\% for $0^{\circ}$, $76.4$\% for $30^{\circ}$, $81.2$\% for $60^{\circ}$, and $88$\% for $90^{\circ}$.
-These retained particles maintain near-zero eccentricities and semi-major axes between $40$ and $60$ au.
-Beyond this region, the stellar encounter induces the formation of three distinct dynamical structures, highlighted in green, blue, and grey in Figure \ref{pss_ss}.
+These retained particles maintain near-zero eccentricities and semimajor axes between $40$ and $60$ au.
+Beyond this region, the stellar encounter induces the formation of three distinct dynamical structures, highlighted in green, blue, and gray in Fig. \ref{pss_ss}.
 In the green region, the particles exhibit eccentricities ranging from $0.1$ to $0.9$ with perihelion distances from $0$ to $50$ au, and are likely to become resonant bodies, analogous to trans-Neptunian objects in the Kuiper Belt.
-In the blue region, the particles have maximum eccentricities between $0.6$ and $0.7$ and perihelion distances from $50$ to $100$ au, with semi-major axes comparable to those of scattered disk objects in the solar system.
-Finally, in the grey region, the particles acquire eccentricities from $\sim0.4$ to $1$ and perihelion distance of up to $1000$ au, similar to the comets in the inner Oort cloud, and in particular to Sedna-like objects.
+In the blue region, the particles have maximum eccentricities between $0.6$ and $0.7$ and perihelion distances from $50$ to $100$ au, with semimajor axes comparable to those of scattered disk objects in the Solar System.
+Finally, in the gray region, the particles acquire eccentricities from $\sim0.4$ to $1$ and perihelion distance of up to $1000$ au, similar to the comets in the inner Oort cloud, and in particular to Sedna-like objects.

-For a stellar encounter with angle at $0^{\circ}$, the inner region of the disk with particles with semi-major axes in the range $30 < a_c < 100$ au gains approximately 8.5\% more particles compared to the original distribution, while the inner Oort cloud region ($200 < a < 10,000$ au) acquires around 6.4\% of the initial particles.
-Additionally, 20.2\% of the particles become unbound (Figure \ref{e_ss}).
+For a stellar encounter with angle at $0^{\circ}$, the inner region of the disk with particles with semimajor axes in the range $30 < a_c < 100$ au gains approximately 8.5\% more particles compared to the original distribution, while the inner Oort cloud region ($200 < a < 10,000$ au) acquires around 6.4\% of the initial particles.
+Additionally, 20.2\% of the particles become unbound (Fig. \ref{e_ss}).
 When the inclination angle is set to $30^{\circ}$, the perturbation remains qualitatively similar to the $0^{\circ}$.
-The trans-Neptunian region (green area in \figref{e_ss}) gains 1.7\% more particles compared to the $0^{\circ}$ encounter, while the inner Oort cloud region is less populated, with 5.2\% of the initial particles acquiring semi-major axes between $200$ and $10,000$ au.
+The trans-Neptunian region (green area in \figref{e_ss}) gains 1.7\% more particles compared to the $0^{\circ}$ encounter, while the inner Oort cloud region is less populated, with 5.2\% of the initial particles acquiring semimajor axes between $200$ and $10,000$ au.